imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 </div>

--   {% include bc content='Color Coding|Color Each Cell Uniquely'%} Applies a unique homogeneous color to each selected reconstruction.
+-   {% include bc path='Color Coding|Color Each Cell Uniquely'%} Applies a unique homogeneous color to each selected reconstruction.
 Note this option will override any previously applied color mapping to the selected reconstructions.

 <div align="left">